 El Matador – Cuba Street (opposite Ombra).
 Also not hidden per se, but easily overlooked.
 Argentinian speciality, order a meat platter to share with a few sides.
 Delicious dulce de leche desserts.
 No bookings.
 7 days and nights.

 Charley Noble – Post Office Square.
 An ‘accessible’ venture from the White House fine dining folks.
 Wood smoked and oyster bar specialties.
-Excellent food and service at moderate prices.
+Smart food and service at moderate prices.
 Same menu day and night, bookings for lunches only (Monday to Friday), dinner 7 nights.